partigabor/partigabor.github.io/content/posts/hugo-website.md

     hugo

 That's it.
 Simply typing `hugo` into the command line and hitting enter will build and "publish" your website.
 The default location of this build will usually be a folder named `public`, which you can change by adding/editing a line in your configfile.
-For example: `publishDir = "docs"` will make your `hugo` command build and publish your website into a directory named `docs`.
+For example: `publishDir = "docs"` will make your `hugo` command build and publish your website into a directory named `docs`.[^hugo]

+[^hugo]: I recently found out that you do not actually have to do this, GitHub Pages/Actions will build your website using Hugo automatically every time you push changes to it.

 ---